 Life’s tough—I’ll say.
 I’m so tired!
 “Why is that, Paloma?
 Have you been spending too much time in coffee shops?”
 No, no, I’m tired because I just spent four days in Denmark, with a brief stint in Sweden (besides, you cannot spend “too much time” in coffee shops!...kidding mamma ☺).
 Anyway, back to this business about my weekend…so Sharon, Katie (“the australian”) and I ventured north this weekend to see all Scandinavia had to offer, well at least Copenhagen anyway.
 The title of my post is actually very misleading because KÖBENHAVEN was a really beautiful city, although a lot more cosmopolitan than I expected.
 After dropping off our stuff at our hostel, we made our way to this church that has a very high spire you can hike up for the most amazing view of the city and the harbour.
-I have to say I really love the idea of these wind turbines in the middle of the water…functional without being a scar on the landscape.
-We pretty well spent the rest of first day just wandering through the streets, taking in the view, you know the usual the old and new architecture and the people, or more specifically the men.
-They were very attractive, nay, GORGEOUS, BEAUTIFUL, BREATHTAKING.
-I have never seen so many beautiful specimens—they were everywhere, I think I may strained my neck trying to take them in all at once, it was almost ridiculous how attractive everyone was.
-But, who am I to complain?

 The next day we visited “Christiana” a hippy commune literally in the middle of the city.
 Apparently a group of our peace lovin’-pot smoking-long haired-stickin’ it to the man-friends started squatting on this piece of land about 35 years ago and the government decided to let them stay as a “social experiment.”
 Initially, the police weren’t allowed into the area and it was all “free love man” but eventually that stopped and according to the habitants have been a thorn in their side ever since.
 They even have a billboard with a running tally of the police visits for that day and the cumulative total since 2003 when they started counting.
 It was a really strange and wonderful place to visit, although I wasn’t allowed to really take pictures of the main area, affectionately called “Pusher Street.”